jasminepoon/lifely/planning/hosted-app-plan.md

 ### 3. Calendar Fetch + Stats (Client-Side)

-Port the Python stats logic to JavaScript:
+Use the existing TypeScript stats pipeline from `lifely-web-react/src/lib/stats/` (already a port of the Python flow):

 ```javascript
 // Runs entirely in browser